michael2012z/BitBible/markdown/KJV/files/Job.md

 21. His breath kindleth coals, and a flame goeth out of his mouth.

-22. In his neck remaineth strength, and sorrow is turned into joy before him.is turned into joy: Heb. rejoiceth
+22. In his neck remaineth strength, and sorrow is turned into joy before him.

-23. The flakes of his flesh are joined together: they are firm in themselves; they cannot be moved.flakes: Heb. fallings
+23. The flakes of his flesh are joined together: they are firm in themselves; they cannot be moved.

 24. His heart is as firm as a stone; yea, as hard as a piece of the nether millstone.

 25. When he raiseth up himself, the mighty are afraid: by reason of breakings they purify themselves.

-26. The sword of him that layeth at him cannot hold: the spear, the dart, nor the habergeon.habergeon: or, breastplate
+26. The sword of him that layeth at him cannot hold: the spear, the dart, nor the habergeon.

 27. He esteemeth iron as straw, and brass as rotten wood.